-- Engage and support vasectomy "champions" among religious, political and community leaders, health providers, health and agricultural extension workers and satisfied vasectomy clients. - Disseminate accurate information about vasectomy; particularly in regard to method safety and its effect on virility and physical strength. - Explore the motivation and decision-making process of existing, but limited group of men who received a vasectomy to shape future vasectomy messages.
+- Conduct formative assessments to understand misconceptions toward, as well as cultural, religious and community barriers to vasectomy use. - Engage and support vasectomy "champions" among religious, political and community leaders, health providers and satisfied vasectomy clients. - Disseminate accurate information about vasectomy; particularly in regard to method safety and its effect on virility and physical strength. - Build on the relatively high prevalence of female sterilization, and educate men and women on the advantages of vasectomy compared to tubal ligation.